Kamal Rural Municipality

-Kamal (कमल गाउँपालिका) is a rural municipality (gaunpalika) out of seven rural municipality located in Jhapa District of Province No. 1 of Nepal.
-There are a total of 15 municipalities in Jhapa in which 8 are urban and 7 are rural.
+Kamal (कमल गाउँपालिका) is one of the seven rural municipalities (gaunpalika) located in Jhapa District of Province No. 1 of Nepal.
+Out of Jhapa's total 15 municipalities, eight are urban and seven are rural.

-According to Ministry of Federal Affairs and Local Development Kamal has an area of 104.57 km2 and the total population of the municipality is 44365 as of Census of Nepal 2011.
+According to Ministry of Federal Affairs and Local Development, Kamal has an area of 104.57 km2 and the total population of the municipality is 44365 as of Census of Nepal 2011.

-Topgachchi and Lakhanpur which previously were all separate Village development committee merged to form this new local level body.
+Topgachchi and Lakhanpur, which were previously separate village development committees, merged to form this new local level body.
 Fulfilling the requirement of the new Constitution of Nepal 2015, Ministry of Federal Affairs and Local Development replaced all old VDCs and Municipalities into 753 new local level body (Municipality).

 The rural municipality is divided into total 7 wards and the headquarter of this newly formed rural municipality is situated in Kyampa Bazar.